tutorial

 installed extension

-You've just developed and installed your first custom Foxglove Studio extension!
+You've just developed and installed your first custom Foxglove extension!

 Sharing your extension